Watts Towers: Watts Towers Arts Center

 The Watts Towers Arts Center is an adjacent community arts center.
 The current facility opened in 1970.
 Before that, the Center operated under a canopy next to the Towers.
 The center was built and staffed by the non-profit Committee for Simon Rodia's Towers in Watts.
 Changing displays of contemporary artworks are on exhibit, and tours of the Watts Towers are conducted by the center.
 The center's Charles Mingus Youth Arts Center holds art classes, primarily for youth and Special Needs adults from the local community and surrounding cities.
 Partnerships with CalArts and Sony Pictures provide media arts and piano classes.
 The Day of the Drum and Jazz Festival occurs annually on the last weekend of every September.
 It includes arts and craft booths and live music.

 Watts Towers Crescent Greenway

-Watts Towers Crescent Greenway is a 0.2 mile rail with trail bike–pedestrian path next to the Towers.
+Watts Towers Crescent Greenway is a 0.2 mi rail with trail bike–pedestrian path next to the Towers.
 It is the shortest open rail-trail in the U.S.